muhammad-nishad/eqaim-BlogClient/README.md

 ## About The Project
 <br>

-In this project user can add blogs about varities of topic.
-And  can read the added blogs Technologies Used :-
+In this project user can add blogs and  can read the added blogs Technologies Used :-
 - MongoDB
 - React Js
 - Node Js
 - Express
-- HTML 5
-- Tailwind CSS

 The project is completely responsive too.